-In April 2014, the U.S. EPA and the Army Corps of Engineers issued a proposed rule that would redefine "waters of the United States" under all Clean Water Act (CWA) programs.
-The proposed regulation broadened the scope of CWA jurisdiction beyond constitutional and statutory limits established by Congress and recognized by the Supreme Court.
-In addition to raising serious legal issues, the proposed rule failed to provide clarity or predictability, and raised practical concerns with regard to how the rule would be implemented.
-The Clean Water Rule would result in duplicative and incongruent regulatory requirements inconsistent with the purpose and structure of the CWA.
+In April 2014, the U.S. EPA and the Army Corps of Engineers under the Obama Administration issued a proposed rule that would redefine "waters of the United States" (WOTUS) under all Clean Water Act (CWA) programs.
+The proposed regulation would have broadened the scope of CWA jurisdiction beyond constitutional and statutory limits established by Congress and recognized by the Supreme Court.
+Since the 2015 Clean Water Rule was first proposed by EPA and the Corps, GCSAA repeatedly argued that its sweeping scope over rivers, streams, wetlands and ditches would result in an expensive, unpredictable and unnecessary permitting process for golf courses across the country.
+GCSAA worked with the Waters Advocacy Coalition to oppose the rule; the rule was officially struck down by the court system.

-The Trump Administration is in the process of repealing and replacing the Obama Administration's Clean Water Rule.
-Since the 2015 Clean Water Rule (commonly known as "WOTUS") was first proposed by EPA and the Corps, GCSAA has repeatedly argued that its sweeping scope over rivers, streams, wetlands and ditches would result in an expensive, unpredictable and unnecessary permitting process for golf courses across the country.
-GCSAA supports efforts by EPA and the Corps and within Congress to repeal WOTUS and replace it with a rule that protects water while providing clarity to golf course superintendents regarding the inputs they use at their facilities.
+GCSAA worked with those in the Trump Administration to repeal and replace the Obama Administration's Clean Water Rule.
+On April 21, 2020, the EPA and Army Corps of Engineers published the final Navigable Waters Protection Rule in the Federal Register to provide a revised definition of "Waters of the United States" under the Clean Water Act.
+GCSAA supported efforts by EPA and the Corps and within Congress to repeal WOTUS and replace it with a rule that protected water while providing clarity to golf course superintendents regarding the inputs they use at their facilities.